 - When I was a kid, I wanted to be a Blue Angel pilot.

 - I’ve always been interested in the inner-workings of electronics.
-I would take computers, fax machines, speakers and stereos apart.
+I would take computers, fax machines, speakers stereos apart.
 I would usually put them back together or combine them into a completely different product.
 I absolutely use those interests in nearly everything I do at Blue Compass.
 From coding to leadership, I am constantly trying to engineer a new way to have elements work together.

 Drew Harden, President